 I wasn’t surprised because I personally sobbed like a baby after reading Loving What Is, and I had used a box of tissues myself.

 When we confront our thoughts and challenge our beliefs straight on, it can be scary.
 What we think has the power to dictate so many things in our life, including how we care for ourselves.

 After taking the stage, Katie began opening up the world of inquiry, asking a few questions to prepare us for what was to come.
 She asked us to imagine that we had just taken a bite out of a lemon.
-Most of us immediately began experiencing the sourness of the lemon that didn’t exist, and we began salivating as if we actually had taken a bite–except we hadn’t.
+Most of us immediately began experiencing the sourness of the lemon that didn’t exist, and we began salivating as if we had taken a bite – except we hadn’t.
 We’d only imagined we had.
 And it was our imagination that was the cause of our suffering.
 “The Work,” she explained, is meditation and it takes stillness.
 It takes daily practice.

 If you’re having trouble fully grasping the concept, you’re not alone.
 It takes a long time to get it.
 Many people in the audience shared that they have been doing the work for years.
 In fact, one man said he had been doing The Work for many years, and noticed that he doesn’t think much anymore, which concerned him.

 Katie’s response?
 “Some people would call that peace, sweetheart.”